One AI-ready data layer across every system in your estate.

 One layer federates every source behind one catalog, one identity, one policy model.

-Inherit Hadoop, Spark, and warehouse workloads as-is without rewrites.
+Hadoop, Spark, and warehouse workloads inherited as-is, no rewrites

-Credit, claims, and PII never leave your VPC or your region.
+Credit, claims, and PII never leave your VPC or region

-Automated lineage testing catches data quality failures before they reach a report or a model.
+Automated lineage testing catches data-quality failures before they reach a report or model

 Power AI applications and use cases with NexusOne